bcgov/devhub-resources/resources/tools/documize.md

 Documize is an opensource content authoring & automation system that allows teams to collaborate on internal and external documentation.
 Content can be annotated with 'tags', and organized in meaningful ways to assist with team workflows.

-The platform services Documize site can be found <site url>
+The platform services Documize site can be found [https://docs.pathfinder.gov.bc.ca/](https://docs.pathfinder.gov.bc.ca/)